csbg/Hands-on-Biomedical-Data/day4.md

 * Next, generate a heatmap of the resulting correlation heatmap using the function `?pheatmap`

 ### MDS projection
-Finally, use MDS projection, using the same code from the last exercise:
+Finally, use MDS projection, modify the code from the last exercise, to also show the organ of each sample using the `shape` aesthetic in ggplot.
 ```R
 data.frame(cmdscale(dist(2-corMT),eig=TRUE, k=2)$points) %>%
   add_column(stimulus = design$stimulus) %>%